Weezer (Red Album)

-Weezer (also known as the Red Album) is the sixth studio album and album by the American rock band Weezer, released on June 3, 2008, by DGC and Interscope Records.
+Weezer (also known as the Red Album) is the sixth studio album by the American rock band Weezer, released on June 3, 2008, by DGC and Interscope Records.
 Rick Rubin and Jacknife Lee both produced parts of the album, with the band producing a handful of tracks themselves.
-Like their 1994 debut, other band members contributed to songwriting.
-This is the first and, so far, the only Weezer album to feature lead vocals from all four band members.
+It is the only Weezer album to feature lead vocals from all four band members.
 The album also features more musical experimentation in comparison to their previous efforts, especially shown in such songs as "Dreamin'", "The Angel and The One", and "The Greatest Man That Ever Lived".

-The Red Album was more well received by critics than their previous album, Make Believe.
+Although the album proved to be less commercially successful than Make Believe (2005), the Red Album was better received by critics than the previous album.
 Two commercial singles were released from the album—"Pork and Beans" and "Troublemaker"—both becoming relatively successful modern rock hits.
 The video for the former also became the most-watched video on the internet the weekend following its release.
 Additionally, an unconventional Hootenanny Tour replaced the traditional rock concert tour to promote the album.
-Despite these factors, the album proved to be less commercially successful than Make Believe.

 Background

-After the platinum success of their fifth album Make Believe, the band once again was put on hiatus.
-Frontman Rivers Cuomo returned to Harvard University to complete his education.
-He ended up graduating Phi Beta Kappa.
+After the platinum success of their fifth album Make Believe (2005), the band once again was put on hiatus.
+Frontman Rivers Cuomo returned to Harvard University to complete his education; he graduated as a member of Phi Beta Kappa.
 Cuomo also married Kyoko Ito on June 18, 2006, a woman he had known since March 1997.
 He proposed to her in Tokyo shortly before Christmas 2005.
-The wedding was held at a secluded beach on Paradise Cove in Malibu and was attended by over a hundred people, including six of the seven members who played in Weezer (Mikey Welsh was not in attendance) as well as notables Justin Fisher, Kevin Ridel and Rick Rubin.
+The wedding was held at a secluded beach on Paradise Cove in Malibu and was attended by over a hundred people, including the current members of Weezer as well as former members Jason Cropper and Matt Sharp, as well as notables Justin Fisher, Kevin Ridel and Rick Rubin.